sjl/.plan/README.markdown

 router because PIA doesn't support it, and leaving it enabled will leak my actual IP, and I wanted to use OpenVPN instead of PIA's custom app thing.
 Networking is a mess.

+Got Project 1999 set up on Linux.
+Fonts are a mess, but otherwise it's working fine.